-The Statement of Accounts has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA) and sets out the overall financial position of the Police and Crime Commissioner for Hampshire and the Group Accounts for the year ending 31 March 2021.
-The accounts have been prepared using the International Financial Reporting Standards (IFRS), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
-This narrative provides a brief explanation and overview of the financial performance and activities during 2020/21.
+The Statement of Accounts has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA) and sets out the overall financial position of the Police and Crime Commissioner for Hampshire and the Group Accounts for the year ending 31 March 2022.
+The accounts have been prepared using the International Financial Reporting Standards (IFRS), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.
+This narrative provides a brief explanation and overview of the financial performance and activities during 2021/22.

-The Statement of Accounts aims to provide information so that members of the public, including electors and residents of Hampshire, IOW, Portsmouth and Southampton, partners and stakeholders can:
+The Statement of Accounts aims to provide information so that members of the public, including electors and residents of Hampshire and the Isle of Wight, partners and stakeholders can: